 Management Leadership for Tomorrow

 SAGA connected MLT to other SAGA grantee organizations that see value in collaborating.
 This effort resonated with Kalamazoo College, and SAGA was happy to fund the pilot program.
 MLT is assisting the college in identifying and engaging qualified minority students that could benefit from developing a broader skillset.
 MLT has a proven track record for putting students on a path leading to our nation’s finest institutions and most successful boardrooms.
 In Spring 2020, Kalamazoo College was scheduled to fly four of its best and brightest students to attend the MLT event at Facebook and Google.
 These students would return as ambassadors of the program and spread the word on the Kalamazoo Campus.
 This initiative is currently on hold due to Covid-19, and we look forward to getting it off the ground in 2022.

 Renaissance Entrepreneurship Center (REC)

-Expansion of Renaissance Entrepreneurship Center education programs into San Mateo and Santa Clara Counties.
-REC transforms lives by bringing the power of entrepreneurship to lower-income individuals and communities.
-From a collaborative perspective, we have encouraged REC to work with our other grantees.
-We are exploring the possibility of having REC’s Financial Literacy classes melded into the curriculum of The Police Activities League, The Veteran’s Resource Center, JobTrain, and the Redwood City Library Foundation.
-This has been a significant collaboration effort to date, and it continues to raise the prospect of changing the lives of many of our grantee organizations struggling to break the cycle of generational poverty.
+SAGA funded the expansion of Renaissance Entrepreneurship Center education programs into San Mateo and Santa Clara Counties.
+REC transforms lives by bringing the power of entrepreneurship to lower-income communities.
+We have funded the REC’s Financial Literacy classes into the curriculum of The Police Activities League, The Veteran’s Resource Center, JobTrain, and the Redwood City Library Foundation.
+This has been a successful collaboration as it raises the financial acuity of our grantee organization members struggling to break the cycle of generational poverty.